On the generalization capacity of neural networks during generic multimodal reasoning: Conclusion

 \subsubsection{Reproducibility Statement}

-Upon publication, we will publicly release the code (along with documentation) for the task and models.
+Code for this paper and dataset can be found at \url{https://github.com/IBM/gcog}.
 Additional details regarding the experimental design can be found in Appendix \ref{appendix:xp_design}.
 Additional details regarding the model architectures and training can be found in Appendix \ref{appendix:model_training}.
 Additional details regarding representation analysis can be found in Appendix \ref{appendix:rsa}.